miloradrajic/kopa-payment/README.txt

 3. Activate the plugin through the "Plugins" menu in WordPress

 == Changelog ==

+= 1.1.3 =
+* Added refund function also on order status change to cancel
+* Additional columns on orders listing for kopa payment status

 = 1.0.0 =
 * First stable version